-Parkin larvae bring researchers closer to solving Parkinson's disease puzzleJanuary 16th, 2012 in Neuroscience
+Parkin larvae bring researchers closer to solving Parkinson's disease puzzleJanuary 16, 2012 in Medicine & Health / Neuroscience

 (Medical Xpress) -- Scientists at the University of York have made a significant step forward in isolating the cause of Parkinsons disease in younger adults.

 Research by a team in the Universitys Department of Biology found evidence that movement disorders, including tremor and slowness of movement (bradykinesia), associated with Parkinsons disease (PD) may be due to a defect in energy production in the nervous system.
 The advance may help to identify young adults who may be susceptible to the disease.

 Parkinsons, the second most common form of neurodegenerative disease, principally affects people aged over 60, but some forms known as juvenile PD usually start in the 30-40 age group.
 One in 20 people diagnosed with Parkinson's are under 40 and such early onset PD is often inherited.
 Previous research has identified the genes which cause the disease and found them to be linked in a common pathway to failure of the mitochondria the power source within each cell.

 In the latest research, part-funded by leading research charity Parkinsons UK and published in Human Molecular Genetics, scientists at York studied the effect that parkin, one of the genes which cause juvenile PD, has on the larva of the fruit fly, Drosophila.

 They discovered that parkin faithfully models the locomotory defects of PD with a marked reduction in speed, and slower muscle contractions, reminiscent of bradykinesia.